 Income figures are intended as a guide only.

-Part-time, other flexible working arrangements and career breaks are possible.
+Part-time and other flexible working arrangements are possible.

 What to expect

-- You will need to be flexible about the geographical area in which they are willing to work when applying for entry-level positions.
+- You will need to be flexible about the geographical area in which you're willing to work when applying for entry-level positions.

-- You can work in a wide variety of settings, including hospitals, community facilities, schools, businesses, prisons and people's own homes.
+- You can work in a variety of settings, including hospitals, community facilities, schools, businesses, prisons and clients' own homes.

-- Some areas of work may be stressful and require physical and mental strength, flexibility and stamina.
+- Some areas of work can be challenging and require physical and mental strength, flexibility and stamina.

 - Travel within a working day is common if you work in the community.